Latest News (-in last month or so)

 You can also download a membership application form here:

-Bridge Room for short reports concerning Club business.
+when short reports concerning Club business are presented by the committee.
 This is

-followed by a presentation of approximately 40 - 60 minutes on a
+followed by a talk of approximately 40 - 60 minutes on a

 subject of engineering interest usually given by invited